graphql-compose/graphql-compose-relay/README.md

 import { RootQueryType, UserType } from './my-graphq-object-types';

 const rootQueryTypeComposer = new TypeComposer(RootQueryType);
 const userTypeComposer = new TypeComposer(UserType);

 // If passed RootQuery, then will be added only `node` field to this type.
 // Via RootQuery.node you may find objects by globally unique ID among all types. composeWithRelay(rootQueryTypeComposer);

 // Other types, like User, will be wrapped with middlewares that:
 // - add relay's id field.
 Field will be added or wrapped to return Relay's globally unique ID.
 // - for mutations will be added clientMutationId to input and output objects types
 // - this type will be added to NodeInterface for resolving via RootQuery.node composeWithRelay(userTypeComposer);
 ```
 That's all!

-No annoying `clientMutationId` manipulations (declaration, passthru, stripping from input).
+All mutations resolvers' arguments will be placed into `input` field, and added `clientMutationId`.
+If `input` fields already exists in resolver, then  `clientMutationId` will be added to it, rest argument stays untouched.
+Accepted value via `args.input.clientMutationId` will be transfer to `payload.clientMutationId`, as Relay required it.

-No manual adding/wrapping `id` field.
-This field returns globally unique ID among all types in format `base64(TypeName + ':' + recordId)`.
+To all wrapped Types with Relay, will be added `id` field or wrapped, if it exist already.
+This field will return globally unique ID among all types in the following format `base64(TypeName + ':' + recordId)`.

+For `RootQuery` will be added `node` field, that will resolve by globalId only that types, which you wrap with `composeWithRelay`.

-All relay magic done internally by middleware for you.
+All this annoying operations is too fatigue to do by hands.
+So this middleware done all Relay magic implicitly for you.

 Requirements
 ============
 Method `composeWithRelay` accept `TypeComposer` as input argument.
 So `TypeComposer` should meet following requirements:
-- has defined `recordIdFn` (function that from object gives you id)
+- has defined `recordIdFn` (function that from object of this type, returns you id for the globalId construction)
-- should have `findById` resolver
+- should have `findById` resolver (that will be used by `RootQuery.node`)

 If something is missing `composeWithRelay` throws error.